Occupy movement in the United States: Cleveland, Ohio

 Occupy Cleveland began on October 6, 2011, with a rally at the Free Stamp before setting up tents in Public Square in Cleveland, Ohio.
 The nonviolent protests and occupation continued until October 21, 2011, when the Cleveland Police Department arrested eleven protesters and the camp was dismantled.
 The eleven arrested protesters were released the following day.
 Thereafter, the public presence of the group consisted of one "info tent" on Public Square, which was dismantled by the city of Cleveland on May 2, 2012, after refusing to renew the group's permit.
 After October 21, 2011, Occupy Cleveland became increasingly focused on the foreclosure crisis, camping in the yard of people who were going to be evicted and disrupting a sheriff's auction of foreclosed homes.

 On the night of April 30, 2012, five participants of Occupy Cleveland were arrested by the FBI on terrorism-related charges stemming from an attempt to detonate explosives at a bridge in the Cleveland area.
 The five arrested became known as the Cleveland 4, after the fifth began to cooperate with the federal prosecution.
 In response to the arrests, Occupy Cleveland cancelled the May Day events that had been planned for the following day and denounced the five men.
-Occupy Cleveland largely fizzled out as a local presence in the aftermath of these arrests.